TheDaemoness/IceAndShadow3/README.md

 Otherwise, you will run into problems with the Forge Gradle plugin.
 2. Clone/extract this repository into an empty directory.
 3. Get a compatible copy of the Gradle wrapper (4.9 up to and excluding 5.0).
 You can either:
-	* (Recommended) If you have Gradle installed, run `Gradle wrapper` in the project directory.
+	* (Recommended) If you have Gradle installed, run `gradle wrapper` in the project directory.
-	* Extract a copy of the Forge MDK (27.0 up to and excluding 28.0) into the same directory *without overwriting any existing files*.
+	* Extract a copy of the Forge MDK (28.0 up to and excluding 29.0) into the same directory *without overwriting any existing files*.
 4. Use the Gradle wrapper as usual with a compatible version of Java.
 	1. You may generate Intellij IDEA project files using the `idea` task, and Eclipse project files with `eclipse`.
 	Note that Eclipse's Scala plugin has been abandoned and is known to be unstable on Eclipse 4.11.